bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

 ![filter halftone unzoom scale filtering bicubic](images/scripting/filter-halftone-unzoom-scale-filtering-bicubic.png)

 Now a very interesting effect appears when the scale filtering is set to _Disable_ on a strongly zoomed picture (attention it may not work if other filters are in the chain of the source).
-The pixel shader works directly on the screen (the output is not rendered into an intermediate texture for later scaling), so it renders every single pixel in the screen space, at a sub-pixel level for the source picture.
+The pixel shader renders directly to the screen (the output is not rendered into an intermediate texture for later scaling), so it is called for every single pixel in the screen space, at a sub-pixel level for the source picture.
 As we use continuous mathematical functions, and sample the source picture using a `Linear` interpolation with `linear_clamp`,  the curves drawn by the pixel shader hide completely the pixel grid of the source picture.
 It looks like a vector drawing:

 ![filter halftone zoom scale filtering disable](images/scripting/filter-halftone-zoom-scale-filtering-disable.png)